Ajkunas/computational-social-media/README.md

 * `data_training.ipynb` : simulation of different models to select the best one.
 * `training.ipynb` : training of the labeled dataset with the best model, saving the pre-trained model.
 * `predict.ipynb` : sentiment analysis (prediction of the labels) of the pre-processed datasets.
+* `sample_user_descr.csv` : sample of user description labeled with 1 or 0, where 1 indicates it is a scientist/researcher.
 * `scientists_analysis.ipynb` : classifier to predict if the user is a scientist/researcher or not.
 Model trained and labeled predicted.

 Inside the `datasets/` folder: